 “William and Kate are taking precautions by isolating George and Charlotte from other children.
-The kids are missing their friends and keep asking after them, but at least they have each other,” a royal insider told Closer Weekly in March 2020.
+The kids are missing their friends and keep asking after them, but at least they have each other,” a royal insider told Closer in March 2020.
 “And now that Louis is a bit older, they include him in their play sessions and games too.”

 The famous family has since returned to Kensington Palace, but we bet they can’t wait to visit Norfolk again!

 Scroll through the gallery below to see all the glimpses inside Will and Kate’s two homes.

 1 of 9

 2 of 9